Arjun-G-Ravi/Non-AI-Notes/02_Artificial_Intelligence_Theory/00_Introduction.md

 Another defenition of AI is the development of algorithms and software that enable computers to perform tasks that would typically require human(higher level) intelligence.

 ### The four approaches to AI
-1. Acting Humanly: Turing test approach
+1. Acting Humanly: Turing test approach.
+Try to make AI act like human, as much as possible.
-2. Thinking Humanly: Imitating the thought process in human brain
+2. Thinking Humanly: Imitating the thought process in human brain - cognitive modeling
-3. Thinking Rationally: Logic via 'Laws of thought'
+3. Thinking Rationally: Logic via 'Laws of thought' - thinking in the most optimal way
-4. Acting Rationally:
+4. Acting Rationally: Trying to make an agent act rationally in an environment - trying to achieve the best expected outcome.

 ### Fields of AI
 1. NLP